WildCodeSchool/2022-03-php-orleans-project-aoyos/README.md

 Now that this is out of the way, here are the technical aspects:

-This project is based on a symfony website-skeleton project with some additional library (webpack, fixtures) and tools to validate code standards.
+This project is based on a symfony website-skeleton project with some additional libraries (webpack, fixtures) and tools to validate code standards.

 * GrumPHP, as pre-commit hook, will run 2 tools when `git commit` is run :